BDanalysis/CNV-KOF/README.md

 ## Running
-CNV-KOF requires two input files, a bam file and a reference folder, the folder contains the reference sequence for each chromosome of the bam file.
+CNV-KOF requires two input files, a bam file and a reference folder, the reference folder contains the reference sequence for each chromosome of the bam file.

 ### runnig command
 python CNV-KOF.py [bamfile] [reference] [output] [binSize] [segCount] [k] [h]